Gini Steinke – Founder & Executive Director

 Nikki Knight Zmijewski – Board Member

-I have worked in the medical field as a nurse and paramedic for over 20 years.
+I have worked in the medical field ranging from paramedic to nurse practitioner for over 20 years.
 However, nothing prepared me for the battle my mom would encounter when diagnosed with Ovarian Cancer in July of 2015.
 My mom had a complete hysterectomy 15 years prior to diagnosis of Stage IV Ovarian Cancer.
 I am here to share my mom’s story and to raise awareness of signs and symptoms of Ovarian Cancer in hopes of preventing other women from being diagnosed at such an advanced stage.
 My mom lost her battle in 2016, however, her legacy will live on in every woman I am able to help with her story.

 Would you like to learn more?